It's time to shake up the business landscape.

 Impact.

-We want to do good in the world, creating empowered futures for First Nations communities.
+We want to do good in the world, creating empowered futures for Indigenous communities.

 Willingness.